HJU-Group/code-style/testing.md

 Any repeated code in tests should be pulled into its own method whenever possible.

-If it is something that is shared across multiple tests such as a service class it should be created in the setUp method and assigned to a public variable.
+If it is something that is shared across multiple tests such as an action or service class it should be created in the setUp method and assigned to a public variable.

 ##### Example